couple looking at papers

 Do not let today’s opportunity pass

-No one knows whether interest rates are going up or down in the future.
-However, you should know that today’s interest rates are low compared to rates of a few years ago, but have started increasing.
-Be sure to examine your mortgage in light of today’s rates and with a view towards making sure your mortgage matches your plans.
+No one knows whether interest rates will rise or fall in the future.
+However, you should know that today’s interest rates are low compared to a few years ago, but they have started increasing.
+Be sure to review your mortgage in light of current rates and ensure it aligns with your plans.

 Ready to explore how Sunflower Bank can assist you?
 Speak to a personal banker at a branch near you, contact a specialist on our Wealth Management team, or find the right financial partner on our Commercial Banking team for your business needs.